strajam/chargerpress.github.io/_posts/2019-10-03-an-interview-with-the-newcomer-mrs-newcomer.md

 ---
-title: An Interview with the newcomer Mrs. Newcomer
+title: 'An Interview with the newcomer: Mrs. Newcomer'
 layout: post
 date: 2019-10-03
 ---